 \subsection{Evaluation of DyFFPAD in High-Security Systems}

-An FPAD model must be assessed for performance in high-security systems as well, as its primary goal is not only to attain the lowest possible APCER, BPCER, and ACE.
-We provide the results of the suggested model utilizing the Detection Error Trade-off (DET) curve in this study.
-A DET curve is a graphical representation of the error rates attained by a binary classification system by varying the classification threshold value.
+In the context of high-security systems, it is imperative to evaluate the performance of an FPAD model comprehensively.
+While the model's fundamental objective is indeed to minimize the APCER, BPCER, and ACE, its assessment should extend beyond these metrics to ensure its efficacy in safeguarding high-security environments.
+In this research, we report the findings of the suggested model using the Detection Error Trade-off (DET) curve, which is a graphical depiction of the error rates produced by a binary classification system when the classification threshold value is varied.
 The DET curves for all datasets from the LivDet 2015, 2017, and 2019 databases are shown in Fig. \ref{DET_Cur}.
-By seeing Fig. \ref{DET_Cur} it is evident that the proposed model achieves a BPCER of less than 1\% to achieve an APCER of 1\% when evaluated on crossmatch, and it is in the range of 15\% - 40\% for biometrika, greenbit and digital persona sensors of LivDet 2015 database.
-On the LivDet 2017 database, the model is able to keep the BPCER in the range of 7\% - 18\% when testing spoof samples are obtained using unknown spoof materials.
+As shown in Fig. \ref{DET_Cur} it is evident that the proposed model achieves a BPCER of less than 1\% to achieve APCER of 1\% when evaluated on crossmatch, and it is in the range of 15\% - 40\% for biometrika, greenbit and digital persona sensors of LivDet 2015 database.
+On the LivDet 2017 database, the model is able to restrict BPCER in the range of 7\% - 18\% when testing spoof samples are obtained using unknown spoof materials.
 Similarly, the model maintains a BPCER of less than 5\% for greenbit and orcanthus sensors of LivDet 2019 database.